"Hobbit" trailer has film fans buzzing

 The films are based on novelist J. R. R. Tolkien's epic fantasy series "Lord of the Rings," which followed his novel "The Hobbit."
 To date, the trilogy of "Rings" books has sold more than 150 million copies around the world.

-The trailer's release roughly coincided with the 10-year anniversary of the first "Rings" movie landing in theaters.
+The trailer's release roughly coincided with the 10-year anniversary of the first "Rings" movie landing in cinemas.

 The trailer had critics buzzing on Wednesday, with Time Magazine's Gilbert Cruz saying "Is it possible to feel nostalgia for something that is only a decade old?
 Of course it is.
 And that's exactly the feeling one gets from watching this trailer, which throws us right back into Middle-earth."